Discover the Benefits of Seaweed for Hypothyroidism

 On the other hand, there are two very beneficial seaweeds that we recommend you use as a supplemental form:

-Another option to consume seaweed daily is to prepare a salt made from seaweed, which will help increase the flavor of your foods.
+Another option to consume seaweed daily is to prepare a salt made from seaweed, which will help increase the flavor of your foods, aside from providing you with the other benefits of seaweed.

 - To make it, you must grind sea salt and whichever seaweed you choose, mix them well and keep them in a glass bottle with a tight lid.
 You can also add a few aromatic plants.